RandyGaul/cute_framework/doc/protocol.md

 * *payload packet*
 * *disconnect packet*

-It is recommended that incoming packets are pulled off of the UDP stack as fast as possible, especially as the number of maximum clients becomes higher.
-It is best to pull packets off of the UDP stack from a dedicated thread, whose sole purpose is to move packets from the UDP stack to an internal queue.
+It is recommended that incoming packets are pulled off the UDP stack as fast as possible, especially as the number of maximum clients becomes higher.
+It is best to pull packets off the UDP stack from a dedicated thread, whose sole purpose is to move packets from the UDP stack to an internal queue.
 The queue can then be polled by the user's calling thread on an as-needed basis.
 It is also recommended to cap the size of this queue, and drop packets once filled.
 Optionally the payload packet can be utilized to implement a *backpressure packet*, which is intended to inform the opposing endpoint to send data at a slower rate.

-If no packets are sent to a client within the KEEPALIVE_FREQUENCY to a particular client, send a *keepalive packet*.
+If no packets are sent to a client within the KEEPALIVE_FREQUENCY to the client, send a *keepalive packet*.

 ## Disconnect Sequence